 Modified Sine Wave Inverter

-The main advantage with this kind of inverter is that it can be used for most electrical appliances.
+The main advantage of this kind of inverter is that it can be used for most electrical appliances.
 This is because the modified sine wave inverter provides a “somewhat” clean power source which is much better than the traditional square wave inverters.
-This means that you can use this type of inverter to operate household items such as televisions, lights, fans and so on.
+This means that you can use this type of inverter to operate household items such as televisions, lights, fans, and so on.